Missions

 Health expert

-With such rapid progress in the field of public health, Inserm has been developing and producing Collective Expert Reviews since 1993.
+Inserm is developing a sustained dialogue with public decision-makers to make available its expertise in health research.
+In response to the rapid evolution of public health issues, Inserm has been developing and producing Collective Expert Reviews since 1993.
 Produced at the request of public authorities or on Inserm’s own initiative, these publications synthesize thousands of international scientific articles.
 They require a multidisciplinary approach in order to provide reliable points of reference to public authorities and support them in their decisions on sensitive issues: health effects of substances such as asbestos, pesticides or alcohol, management of disorders such as fibromyalgia or dyspraxia...

 With and for patients